Azure-Samples/communication-services-web-calling-hero/README.md

-## How to try it out
-- Click on this button
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falex-kwan%2Fcommunication-services-web-calling-hero%2Fadd-deploy-button%2Fdeploy%2Fazuredeploy.json)
-- Sign into Azure
-- Use your azure subscription to deploy this web application

 # Group Calling Sample

 This is a sample application to show how the ACS Calling Web SDK can be used to build a group calling experience.
 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
-Powering this front-end is a C# web application powered by ASP.net Core to connect this application with Azure Communication Services.
+Powering this front-end is a C# web application powered by ASP.net Core to connect this application with Azure CommWunication Services.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).